quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Retrieving our key and notebook

-Now before we write our new note we actually need to make sure we have the identifiers we need.
+Now before we write our new note we need to make sure we have the identifiers we need.
 Lets create a function to grab the information we stored in our Identifier file we created during notebook creation.

-We start readIdentifierFile by opening the file at our LOCAL_ID_PATH and then grab and parse the key we stored there translating it into the appropriate form.
+We start readIdentifierFile by opening the file at our LOCAL_ID_PATH and then grab and parse the key we stored, translating it into the appropriate form.

 ```javascript
 async function readIdentifierFile() {